sukyoung/safe/paper/fse21/rebuttal.md

 concrete execution (mostly-concrete execution or symbolic execution) to improve analysis precision and performance.
 However, Concerto has a critical limitation that they _syntactically_ divide programs into two different parts for static analysis and concrete execution.
+Unlike their approaches, we wanted to utilize JavaScript engines more aggressively and flexibly by automatically detecting whether concrete execution is possible without any syntactic restrictions.

 ### Comparison with Concolic Execution (Review B)

-We agree with Review B that _concolic execution_ also has similar concept with dynamic shortcuts because it also leverages concrete execution not for abstract interpretation but for _symbolic execution_.
+We agree with Review B that _concolic execution_ also has similar concept to dynamic shortcuts because it also leverages concrete execution not for abstract interpretation but for _symbolic execution_.
 As Review B already mentioned, symbolic execution can be treated as an abstract interpretation with symbolic expressions and path constraints.
 However, we formalized a dynamic shortcut as a technique to combine concrete execution with general abstract interpretation not symbolic execution.
-Thus, dynamic shortcuts are theoretically applicable for any type of abstract interpretation including symbolic execution it is more general definition of concolic execution.
-Nevertheless, we agree with concolic execution is also closely related with out technique.
-We will supplement citations for symbolic and concolic execution and compare them with dynamic shortcuts.
+Thus, dynamic shortcuts are theoretically applicable for any type of abstract interpretation including symbolic execution and it is more general definition of concolic execution.
+Nevertheless, we agree that concolic execution is also closely related to our technique.
+We will supplement citations for symbolic and concolic execution and compare them to dynamic shortcuts.

 ### Importance of Formalization (Review B)

 The concept of dynamic shortcut is quite simple because it just utilizes concrete execution with abstract values until their actual values are required.
-However, we believe that the formalization of dynamic shortcut is necessary and the brief formalization idea should be explained in the paper.
-Although many real-world static analyzers aim _soundy_ analysis by sacrificing soundness, it is still important to prove the _soundness_ and _termination_ of static analysis.
+However, we believe that the formalization of dynamic shortcut is necessary to prove _soundness_ and _termination_, thus we explained the brief formalization idea should be explained in the paper.
+Although many real-world static analyzers aim _soundy_ analysis by sacrificing soundness for practical reasons, it is still important to prove the _soundness_ and _termination_ for a new analysis technique in theory.
 Thus, we formally defined dynamic shortcuts, found the conditions when the dynamic shortcut would be sound and terminate, and formally proved them.
-We believe that this formalization could answer an important question:
-"Are the soundness and termination of the static analysis with dynamic shortcuts still guaranteed even though parts of abstract interpretation are replaced with _concrete execution_?''
+We believe that this formalization could answer an important question: "Are the soundness and termination of the static analysis with dynamic shortcuts still guaranteed even though parts of abstract interpretation are replaced with _concrete execution_?''

 ### Limitation of Dynamic Shortcuts (Review B)